Excursions to UNSW Physics

 What is the group size?
 How many sets of equipment do you have?

 We have 36 sets of equipment for most experiments.
 The suggested group size is 2, but this can be tailored to suit the needs of the class.
 For instance, you may wish to have students working individually if the experiment is being run as an assessment task.

 Can we do more than one experiment?

 Absolutely.
-You could do 2 in a big day, or have two groups of students (eg, Y11 and Y12) doing a different experiment, each in their own lab.
+You could do 2 in a big day, or have two groups of students (for example, Year 11 and Year 12) each doing different experiments in separate labs.
 Keep in mind that most experiments take approximately 2 hours (some can be made to be shorter).

 What resources do you provide?

-We provide comprehensive worksheets for each practical task, most with pre-lab information and questions for your students to complete before they arrive.
+We provide comprehensive worksheets for each experiment.
+Most come with pre-lab information and questions that we suggest your students to complete before they arrive.

 What assistance do you provide during the task?

 We provide a high ratio of experienced lab 'demonstrators' to assist your students during the lab.
 Their job is to help your students achieve the best learning experience possible.